TheImagingSource/tiscamera/doc/pages/tests.rst

 .. note::

    The GStreamer unit tests will require a camera for indexing.
-   It is also advised to have the gige-daemon running to speed up test runs.
+   It is also advised to have the tcam-gige-daemon running to speed up test runs.

 Unit tests are implemented with the help of the catch2 framework.